 I don’t exactly remember the first time I noticed the Aperol Spritz.
 It may have been when visited the beautiful Lake Garda in northern Italy.
 Nearly every cafe along the lake had tables dotted with bright orange cocktails in big wine glasses filled with ice.
 A couple years later when we went back to Italy, this time to Tuscany, still, all the cafe tables seemed topped with orange spritz!

 As summer draws nearer, I’m dreaming of those hot Tuscan summers cooled down by cold spritz.
 And with a several festive spring and summer holidays coming up (Easter, Mother’s Day, Memorial Day), I thought, what better time to share the classic Aperol Spritz recipe with you!
 Though I mostly share healthy recipes in this space, I also allow room for indulgence, so here we are.
-Cocktail recipes like my Limoncello Spritzer, Watermelon Frose, Blood Orange Margarita, and Rose Sangria are always popular here too.
+Cocktail recipes like my Limoncello Spritzer, Watermelon Frose, Blood Orange Margarita, Homemade Margarita Mix, and Rose Sangria are always popular here too.
 If you’d like a virgin drink, grab this Apple Cider Vinegar Detox Drink instead.

 What is Aperol?